8 of Adelaide City’s Free Attractions

 There are two parts to the library, the old and the new glass extension at the back.

-It is free to wander around to see what is on offer when you visit.
+It is free to wander around to see what is available when visiting.

-Tours are also available and hosted by Ambassadors with in-depth information about the library and its history.
+Ambassadors also host tours that provide in-depth information about the library and its history.
 You can find more information on them here.

 Hours